Irreducible Ankle Fracture-Dislocation | Fibula Trapped Behind Tibia | Emergency Surgery

 Overview and Epidemiology

-**Bosworth fracture-dislocation is a rare and severe ankle injury where the distal fibula dislocates posteriorly behind the posterior tibial tubercle and becomes entrapped.
-The fibula is "locked" in this position, making closed reduction accurately impossible without specific maneuvers or open surgery.
+Bosworth fracture-dislocation is a rare and severe ankle injury where a fragment of the distal fibula displaces posteriorly behind the posterior tubercle of the distal tibia and becomes entrapped.
+The fibula is "locked" in this position, making closed reduction impossible in almost all cases without specific maneuvers or open surgery.

-- Pathognomonic Mechanism: External rotation of the foot with the ankle in plantarflexion (or neutral), with the tibia pushed anteriorly relative to the fibula.
+- Pathognomonic Mechanism: Severe external rotation of the supinated foot, with the tibia driven anteriorly relative to the fibula.

 Why is it Critical?